CRISalid-esr/svp-jel-proxy/README.md

 This project is a variation over the [Apache Jena Fuseki Docker Tools](https://jena.apache.org/documentation/fuseki2/fuseki-docker.html).
-This project is a utility that allows injecting the [JEL](https://www.aeaweb.org/econlit/jelCodes.php) vocabulary vocabulary at the time of building the Fuseki Docker image to obtain a turnkey Docker container that can be used as a proxy to resolve JEL URLs.
+This project is a utility that allows injecting the [JEL](https://www.aeaweb.org/econlit/jelCodes.php) vocabulary at the time of building the Fuseki Docker image to obtain a turnkey Docker container that can be used as a proxy to resolve JEL URLs.
 The original source is not directly usable due to performance or availability limitations.
 The project is primarily intended for use within the SoVisu+ project but can be used in any context where the JEL vocabulary is needed.

 ## Provided vocabulary